 Widespread Distrust of the Government and popularization of recreational drugs are also considered to be related to the War.

 Black Prisoner of War Flags that seem to have began in this era have endured in the town squares of America flying under the American Flag.

-America takes an ass kicking from a bunch of stone age commies with AK-47’s; the political career of John McCain; a generation of Domestic Terrorists; a generation of neglected homeless Vets making up the majority of Homeless Populations in every major city becomes National Disgrace for 2 decades; The ME Generation,
+America takes an ass kicking from a bunch of stone age commies with AK-47’s; the political career of John McCain was a mixed bag at best; a generation of Domestic Terrorists; a generation of neglected homeless Vets making up the majority of Homeless Populations in every major city becomes National Disgrace for 2 decades; The ME Generation.